phedayat/mc-py-projects/projects/rigid-body-motion/README.md

 When the Pico runs, it'll read from the MPU6050 and create an entry for the CSV `run_id.csv`.

+The `ticks` global configuration property controls how many times the Pico reads from the MPU6050.
+If `ticks < 0`, then we're telling the Pico to collect data indefinitely.
+Otherwise, the Pico will read `ticks` many times, while sleeping for `sleep_time` seconds between each read.
+Once `ticks` is reached, we exit.
+In the case of an indefinite run, I setup a button from my Pico dev board to allow me to stop the data collection process more gracefully than just pulling the power.

 ## Pin Mapping
 ---